Mailing of West Baton Rouge property tax bills will be delayed; deadline to pay extended

 The delay was caused by a delay from a third-party data collection company that the parish uses to create the tax bills, representatives from the sheriff's office, who serves as the parish's tax collector, said.

 Bills are expected to be mailed out in the next two weeks and the payment deadline was extended to Jan.
 31, 2025.
+The original deadline was Dec.
+31.

 More News